 Wilkerson,Isabel.(2011) The Warmth of Other Suns: The Epic Story of America's Great Migration.
 Hardback | Vintage Press | ISBN 13:978-0679763888 | $12.66 | 640 Pages

-The Warmth of Other Suns is a skillfully written masterpiece by Pulitzer Prize-winning author, Isabel Wilkerson, detailing what she calls, "the most unreported story of the twentieth century"; the early 20th century migration of African Americans out of the South.
+The Warmth of Other Suns is a skillfully written masterpiece by Pulitzer Prize-winning author Isabel Wilkerson, chronicling what she calls “the most unreported story of the twentieth century”: the early 20th-century migration of African Americans out of the South.
 In 1910, 90% of African Americans lived in the South.
-The Great Migration witnessed millions of African Americans relocate from the South to the urban cities of the North and West in search of jobs, an escape of racial prejudice, and generally, a better life.
-But afterward, a question which remained was, "did they find what they were looking for?"
+During the Great Migration, millions relocated to urban centers in the North and West—including Philadelphia in search of jobs, an escape from racial prejudice, and the hope of a better life.
+But one question remained: Did they find what they were looking for?

 NAMED ONE OF THE TEN BEST BOOKS OF THE YEAR BY